tobyc11/Nome3/README.md

 brew install pugixml
 brew install cmake
 ```
 You'll also need to download: ANTLR parser generator (https://www.antlr.org/download/antlr-4.8-complete.jar).
-Zachary informed me you can just do brew install antlr, and that should work as well.
-Install Java as well.
+Zachary informed me you can just do brew install antlr, and that should work.
+Make sure to install Java as well.

 Finally, run the following commands:
 ```